SlugSecurity/site/src/about/faqs.md

 ### Compete

 Diverse competitions throughout the year, mostly online, some in-person.
-See [Competitions](#competitions) below for the different types we participate in.
+See the [competitions section](#competitions) below for the types we participate in.

 <div style="clear: both;"></div>